inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 - **Debug Mode:** The application is set to run in debug mode during development (`app.run(debug=True)`).
 This mode provides detailed error messages and facilitates the identification and resolution of issues.

+- **Unit Tests with Pytest:** Unit tests have been implemented using Pytest to ensure the correctness of specific functions.
+These tests cover the display of time, the conversion of time zones, and the HTML template rendering.

+  - **Isolation:** Each unit test is designed to be isolated and independent of other tests.
+This ensures that a failure in one test does not affect the execution of others.

+  - **Fixture Usage:** The `pytest.fixture` decorator is used to create fixtures, such as the test client.
+This promotes code reusability and avoids code duplication.

+  - **Assertions:** Meaningful assertions are used in tests to clearly specify the expected behavior.
+For example, asserting the HTTP status code, presence of specific text, or correct rendering of HTML templates.

 ### Code Quality

 - **Readability:** The code is written using meaningful variable and function names.